Gaussian diagrammatics from Circular Ensembles of random matrices: The semiclassical diagrammatics

 Notice how in the diagrammatics obtained in the present work, the same calculation requires a single diagram, with the contribution from all others being zero due to nontrivial cancellations, just like happens for $CUE(N)$.
 In contrast, in the semiclassical diagrammatics it is the opposite: infinitely many diagrams are required.

-Actually, the semiclassical diagrammatics for $\beta=1$ can be related to matrix integrals involving generic real matrices \cite{AP}.
+Actually, the semiclassical diagrammatics for $\beta=1$ can be implemented using matrix integrals involving non-symmetric real matrices \cite{AP}.
 This is related to the fact that the Weingarten function of $COE(N)$ is actually equal to the Weingarten function of the real orthogonal group in dimension one higher, $O(N+1)$.
 This equality was established by Matsumoto, who pointed out that it must be grounded in the fact that $COE(N)\sim U(N)/O(N)$, but still remarked that it was ``quite mysterious''.
-A Gaussian model for the combinatorics of orthogonal group moments in terms of generic real matrices was indeed derived in \cite{expansion}.
+A Gaussian model for the combinatorics of orthogonal group moments in terms of real matrices was indeed derived in \cite{expansion}.